wkande/notes/docs/GettingStarted/main.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ftnVllssoI8" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 **Docsify** generates documentation on the fly.
 It smartly loads and parses Markdown files and displays them as a website.
-Needless-to-say, this guide is a Docsify website.
 The **API Reference Guide** for Notes is a set of markdown files rendered by Docisfy and some of its many plugins.
 This guide is hosted by the GitHub Pages site attached to the [Notes GitHub Repo](https://github.com/wkande/notes).

 **GitBook** has an online editor but will also pull markdown files from a GitHub repo.
 GitBook then hosts the documentation set for you.